 How you can meet both goals

 Save for retirement and cash goals.
 Your current salaries allow you to save $1,500 per month, which means you can continue your current 401k allotments, fully fund your IRA, and stick the remainder in your cash savings.
-For example, ING Direct offers sub accounts, which makes it easy to direct your saving toward specific goals.
+For example, Capital One 360 offers sub accounts, which makes it easy to direct your saving toward specific goals.
 If you feel the need to increase your cash savings, then you can decrease your 401k contributions to fully fund your IRA, then direct the remaining amount toward cash savings.
 Or you can contribute in any combination in between.
 Do whichever arrangement makes the most sense for your needs.